Sencha Architect is presented as the ultimate tool for developing HTML5 applications. Time for an honest and independent review.

 In this article I want to tell you about my experiences so far with this advanced product of Sencha Inc.

-Where can Sencha Architect be compared with
+With what can Sencha Architect be compared

 If you are an IT veteran like I am, you still might remember the development products of Borland in the eighties and nineties.
 Well Sencha Architect presents their product as something that is a "one-stop-shop" development IDE for Ext JS and Sench Touch HTML5 apps.
 And Sencha Architect breaths a bit the good old feeling of the Borland IDE's.
 You can design your app with a visual builder that has very promising features.
 But Sencha is not Borland and still has some way to go to make Architect "as good as things once used to be".
 But first lets start with the positive things.